-Overall net debt is 4.1% of market value and \$2,349 per capita, which we believe to be moderate.
-Amortization is above average, with 60% of the corporation's direct debt scheduled to be retired within 10 years.
-Debt service carrying charges were 10.0% of total governmental fund expenditures, excluding capital outlay in calendar year 2017, which we consider moderate.
+Overall net debt is moderate, in our opinion, as a percentage of market value at 4.5%, but high on a per capita basis at \$5,067.
+Amortization is rapid, with 100% of the corporation's direct debt scheduled to be retired within 10 years.
+Debt service carrying charges were 19.2% of total governmental fund expenditures, excluding capital outlay in calendar year 2017, which we consider elevated.

-We understand that the district does not currently have any plans to issue additional debt and management also confirms it has no contingent liquidity risks from financial instruments with payment provisions that change upon certain events.
+While the school corporation's debt per capita is high, we recognize that approximately 62% of stated debt was issued and currently carried by overlapping entities.
+The school corporation's own debt is more manageable, at approximately \$2,000 per capita.
+We understand that the school corporation does not currently have any plans to issue additional debt and management also confirms it has no contingent liquidity risks from financial instruments, with payment provisions that change upon certain events.